vmazalov/vmazalov.github.com/_posts/2016-02-13-Git-Commands-Cheatsheet.md

 I will be recording  here some of the commonly used Git commands:

+* Init repo and clone (note that for windows locations, one should use file:////hostname/path/to/repo)

+        Git init
+	Git clone remote_repo_location

 * Add all modified files

         git add -A